Cowboy Bebop (2021 TV series): Filming

-Filming for the series took place in 185 locations around Auckland, New Zealand between July 2019 and March 2021 including the former Auckland Railway Station, Ardmore Airport, St Matthew's Church, Spark Arena, Waitawa Regional Park, and Kingsland railway station.
-150 locals were involved in the series' art and construction teams.
-According to production manager Clayton Tikao, Auckland was picked since its urban environment fitted with the series' "grottier" aesthetic.
+Filming took place in 185 locations around Auckland, New Zealand, between July 2019 and March 2021, including the Bastion Point Reserve, Auckland War Memorial, Auckland Harbour Cloud, the former Auckland Railway Station, Ardmore Airport, St Matthew's Church, Spark Arena, Waitawa Regional Park, Karangahape Road and Kingsland railway station.
+150 locals were involved in the art and construction teams.
+According to production manager Clayton Tikao, Auckland was picked since its urban environment fitted the series' "grottier" aesthetic.

-In October 2019, Cho sustained a knee injury, which set back production by about eight months.
-Cho's injury and delay also gave the showrunners extra time to bring in some of the planned second season elements into the first season, such as introducing characters and casting for them.
-This included introducing Mason Alexander Park as Gren, who originally was introduced in the thirteenth episode of the series.
+In October 2019, Cho sustained a knee injury, setting back production by about eight months.
+The delay gave the showrunners extra time to bring some of the planned second-season elements into the first season, such as introducing characters and casting them, including Mason Alexander Park as Gren, who originally was introduced in the series' thirteenth episode.

-On April 17, 2020, further news was provided about the project, that episodes would be one-hour in length allowing for more in-depth storytelling, and second season script has been noted as a possibility.
-On May 19, 2020, in an interview with SyFy Wire, Adelstein revealed that three episodes had already been completed, and that they had shot at least six before Cho's knee injury.
-During the same interview, it was also revealed that the director of the anime series, Shinichirō Watanabe, would be involved as a creative consultant.
-Watanabe later stated in November 2019, “I read the initial concept and provided my opinions, but I'm not sure if they will be reflected in the final product.
+On April 17, 2020, it was revealed that episodes would be one hour in length, allowing more in-depth storytelling; and that second-season scripting had already begun to be explored.
+On May 19, in an interview with SyFy Wire, Adelstein revealed that three episodes had already been completed, and that they had shot at least six before Cho's knee injury.
+He also said that the anime series' director, Shinichirō Watanabe, would be involved as a creative consultant.
+Watanabe later said in November 2019: "I read the initial concept and provided my opinions, but I'm not sure if they will be reflected in the final product.
 I have no choice but to pray and hope that it will turn out good.
 Also, for Cowboy Bebop, I don't have any right to stop it.
-Those rights are in the hands of Sunrise, so if you have a complaint, please send it to them.”
-In October 2021, Entertainment Weekly confirmed that Watanabe had served as a consultant for the series.
-He provided production with early Cowboy Bebop concept art for reference.
-Sunrise provided books, which are original character concept drawings, ships, props, sets, and locations for the team to use as references.
-Watanabe stated, "For me, it's a great surprise and honor that the Cowboy Bebop universe has thrived for over 20 years and will continue onward."
-When Nemec is directly asked about Watanabe in interviews, he only mentioned Sunrise staff.
+Those rights are in the hands of Sunrise, so if you have a complaint, please send it to them."
+In October 2021, Entertainment Weekly confirmed that Watanabe had served as a consultant for the series, providing early Cowboy Bebop concept art for reference.
+Sunrise provided original character concept drawings, ships, props, sets, and locations as references.
+Watanabe said: "For me, it's a great surprise and honor that the Cowboy Bebop universe has thrived for over 20 years and will continue onward."
+When Nemec has subsequently been asked about Watanabe in interviews, he has mentioned only the Sunrise staff.

-Production resumed on September 30, 2020, after the New Zealand government gave the green light to continue following the nation's COVID-19 shutdown.
+Production resumed on September 30, 2020, when the New Zealand government gave the green light to continue following the nation's COVID-19 shutdown.
 Filming officially wrapped on March 15, 2021.
-In August 2021, it was revealed that original show creator Hajime Yatate, actually a pseudonym for the collective Sunrise animation staff, was interested in writing episodes of the series.
+In August 2021, it was revealed that original show creator Hajime Yatate, actually a pseudonym for the collective Sunrise animation staff, was interested in writing episodes.

 Elena Satine, who played Julia, was pregnant during filming.